-- concern.
-The survey must also cover all footprint areas, including final road alignments.
-The outcome of the walkthrough must inform the final layout, and this must be included in the EMPr. - 35.
-The footprint of the development must be limited to the areas required for actual construction works. - 36.
-A permit must be obtained from the relevant authorities for the removal or disturbance of any TOPs, Red Data listed or provincially protected species prior construction. - 37.
-The entire power line length must be fitted with bird flight diverters, as recommended by the Avifaunal specialist. - 38.
+- 34. Anti-collision devices such as bird flappers must be installed where power lines cross avifaunal corridors (e.g., grasslands, rivers, wetlands, and dams). - 35.
+The footprint of the development and access routes must be limited to the areas required for actual construction works. - 36.
+Construction must only commence once the Protected Area status (Proclaimed Private Nature Reserve: Language Private Nature Reserve) has been changed or de-proclaimed for the directly affected property. - 37.
+An on-going alien vegetation removal programmes as well as the rehabilitation and revegetation of the seasonal wetlands and seasonal stream's buffer zones must be implemented. - 38.
 No exotic plants must be used for rehabilitation purposes.
-Only indigenous plants of the area may be utilised. - 39.
-All excavations into bedrock must be monitored by a suitably qualified palaeontologist and a report on the outcomes of the monitoring activities must be submitted to SAHRA on completion of the development of the facility. - 40.
-Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 41.
-Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 42.
+Only indigenous plants of the area must be utilised. - 39.
+Should any archaeological sites, artefacts, paleontological fossils, or graves be exposed during construction work, work in the immediate vicinity of the find must be stopped, the South African Heritage Resources Agency (SAHRA) must be informed, and the services of an accredited heritage professional obtained for an assessment of the heritage resources. - 40.
+Hazardous substances must be stored in a bunded and designated area to avoid accidental leakage into the environment. - 41.
 An integrated waste management approach must be implemented that is based on waste minimisation and must incorporate reduction, recycling, re-use and disposal where appropriate.
 Any solid waste must be disposed of at a landfill licensed in terms of Section 20 (b) of the National Environment Management Waste Act, 2008 (Act No.59 of 2008).